ferdieromero/ULAPPH-Cloud-Desktop-1/README.md

 This will make sure your Start Menu gets the latest from Github.

-# To create a generic autocomplete list for site guests or when Start Menu cannot be fetched, point GITURL_AUTOCOMP_LIST
+# To create a generic autocomplete list

-to an autocomplete list in Github.
+For site guests or when Start Menu cannot be fetched, point GITURL_AUTOCOMP_LIST to an autocomplete list in Github.

     GITURL_AUTOCOMP_LIST    https://raw.githubusercontent.com/edwindvinas/ULAPPH-Cloud-Desktop/master/AUTOCOMPLETE/general